nusco/narjillos/backlog.md

   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.

 + Move entire persistence to a database
-  Consider this, but be aware that it might effect usability, performance or reliability.
+  Consider this, but be aware that it might affect usability, performance or reliability.
   So I might decide to stick with files.

 + Save events instead of current state